kbathina/academic-kickstart/content/post/blogpost/blogpost.md

 ## Metrics

 I focus on two metrics for choosing the best model.
 The first, accuracy, is the ratio of the number of correct guesses by the total number of guesses.
-The second, F1-score, is a metric to account for the contributions of precision and recall.
-Because this is a multi-class classification, an F1 score is calculated per genre.
+I use this metric because it is a simple indicator of how well a classifier behaves.
+But because of the class imbalance and possible misclassifications, I also look into using precision and recall.
+Both are closely related; precision is the ratio between true positive predictions and total positive predictions while recall is the ratio between true positive predictions and actul positives.
+While both are useful, improving one typically decreases the other.
+To properly account for this, my second metric is the F1-score, or the harmonic mean between precission and recall.
+A perfect F1-score indicates perfect precision and recall while the lowest indicates that the value of at least one is 0.
+Because this is a multi-class classification, I calculate an F1-score per genre.
+This is necessary because if there is a class imbalance, the values of the largest genre will obscure the remaining genres.

 ## Data Exploration